B3rn475/www.bernaschina.com/source/_posts/control-a-lamp-from-multiple-points.md

 Given the previous definitions we can see that connecting two SPDTs in series actually obtains the expected behavior.

-As you can see in the animation, triggeandring any of the two switches connects the first input with the final output, obtaining the expected behavior.
+As you can see in the animation, triggering any of the two switches connects the first input with the final output, obtaining the expected behavior.

 > Every time I trigger one of the two switches I start or stop the current flowing.